Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 • GPA of 3.0 or higher

-You must meet the following requirements for admission to the M.S. in Childhood Education and Special Education (Dual certificate 1-6) online program:
+You must meet the following requirements for admission to the M.S. in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification online program:

 • Submit online application